 Prior to coming to Virginia Tech, Reed-Francois oversaw the football, women’s basketball and volleyball programs at Cincinnati in addition to the sports communications, marketing and promotions and video services and production departments.
 She also led the department’s strategic planning initiatives and assisted in management of external partnerships.

 During her more than 19 years in intercollegiate athletics administration, Reed-Francois has occupied positions at the University of California, San Jose State, Santa Clara, Fresno State and the University of San Francisco.
 Prior to that, she held numerous positions of progressive leadership, including working as a legal associate for the Oakland Raiders and serving in a similar position with the NFL’s Management Council.

-A 1994 graduate of UCLA and a member of the Bruins’ rowing team, Reed-Francois earned a Juris Doctorate from the University of Arizona College of Law.
+A 1994 graduate of UCLA, Reed-Francois earned a Juris Doctorate from the University of Arizona College of Law.
 She is a member of the California Bar, taught law classes at Tennessee and Santa Clara University and is involved on the national level, serving as a Division I-A Fellow, chairing the ACC Professional Development Committee and presenting at the NACDA Mentoring Institute and the NACWAA annual meeting.
 Reed-Francois was recently recognized by College AD’s panel of athletic directors as one of the 2016’s NEXT UP, which recognizes senior level administrators whom respected AD’s believe are ready to take the next step and become athletic directors in their own right.

 Reed-Francois lives in Blacksburg with her husband, Joshua, and son, Jackson.